Home

 SPONSOR OUR VIP TABLE

-Gary and Carine Ireland's Soccerfund is the exclusive 'Eye Ball' football and sports charity organization.
-Sponsoring our table will give you 2 VIP seats at our personal table and free access to the event.
-It will provide an opportunity to network with key individuals from Singapore’s influential philanthropic, medical, entertainment and business industries and hear from grateful patients on how donations changed their lives; Sponsors receive advert/on logo, mention in official Eye Ball Gala program as well as sponsor logo at our clinics and interviews with SNEC key people.
+Gary and Carine Ireland's Soccerfund will attend the event in 2026.
+Co-sponsoring our table will give you 2 VIP seats at our personal table and free access to the event.
+Sponsors will hear from grateful patients on how donations changed their lives and will have an opportunity to network with key individuals from Singapore’s influential philanthropic, medical, entertainment and business industries and; Sponsors receive advert/on logo, mention in official Eye Ball Gala program as well as sponsor logo at our clinics and interviews with SNEC key people.

 WHERE DOES MY DONATION GO?

-LAOS EYE HEALTH CAPACITY BUILDING & SOCCER CLINICS
+EYE HEALTH CAPACITY BUILDING & SOCCER CLINICS

 - Logo placement on player/coach/doctors T-Shirt/Ball